walkerbagley/Jailbreak-Projects/README.md

-# walkerbagley
+# Jailbreak-Projects
-A home for all of my work!

-Check out the code and file structure for my free projects here.
+I have made a few of my themes and widgets from my jailbreak development open source in this repository.